414owen/LocalScope/readme.md

 	eval(local("obj"));

 	console.log(a, b);
-	// Woah! a and b were all declared in the scope of this function }
+	// Woah! a and b were declared in the scope of this function }

 testImport();